P-AGraham/PSI/Essay/Notes.md

 1. Instead of icosaedron use stars (multiple covers of the 2-sphere) https://en.wikipedia.org/wiki/Star_polyhedron
 2. Write the set of all finite dimensionnal systems on which SO(3) is represented.
 Use these states to form models with Z2 symmetry breaking (ordering field).
 3. Fuzzyfy the fuzzy sphere: put a magnetic monopole at the center of the fuzzy sphere and implement it in the hamiltonian with the same potnetial vector but where the position operator has a truncated representation (containing only monopole harmonics).
 This amounts to projecting the Hamiltonian for the original sphere to the monopole harmonic basis.
 Since it is an eigenbasis of the hamiltonian, this projection does not change the eigen states and the fuzification is an idempotent map in this context.
+4. Example of systems where the fuzzy sphere might be realised in nature.
+Lead to the question: Can spherical harmonics of a Rydberg atom behave like a fuzzy sphere?
+The answer seems to be no because the commutaion relation of the harmonics is not related to position in the same way it is for the monopole harmonics (no non-commutative geometry encoded).
+5. Use state operator correspondance to write a hamiltonian acting on the operator space of the CFT, it should be the same CFT?
+What makes a CFT unique: https://physics.stackexchange.com/questions/120019/what-uniquely-defines-a-cft (Depends if the CFT is unitary or not).
+6. The dual ising to the Icosahedron is smaller (dodecahedron), but is is as good numerically?

 # Code